astronomer/docs/learn/operator-extra-link-tutorial.md

 2. Run the `plugins_test_dag`.

 3. In the Grid View click on the green square showing the successful run of the `call_api_simple` task.
-Select the **Details** tab and scroll down to see the extra link button.
+Select the **Details** tab and scroll down to see the extra link button called **HTTP docs**.

 ![HTTP docs button](/img/guides/extra_links_tutorial_HTTPDocsLink_button.png)

 4. Click on the button to visit the HTTP docs on Mozilla.

-## Step 5: Modify the SimpleHttpOperator
+## Step 5: Create a custom CatHttpOperator

 Linking to relevant docs from an operator is useful, but often you want to add a dynamic link that uses information returned by the operator to decide where to link to.
 The second half of this tutorial will cover how to modify an operator to push the value you need to [XComs](airflow-passing-data-between-tasks.md) and retrieve that value in your Airflow plugin.